piyushk6626/Athena/readme.md

 ![Tech Stack](Img/application.png)

 1. **Natural Language Input:** The user sends a query through the mobile app.
-2. **Backend Processing:** The backend uses OpenAI’s capabilities to interpret the query.
+2. **Backend Processing:** The backend uses OpenAI's capabilities to interpret the query.
 3. **Function Execution:** Based on the reasoning, the appropriate function is called to interact with the necessary service.
 4. **Data Retrieval:** Information is fetched in a structured format.
 5. **UI Rendering:** The app dynamically creates UI elements (cards, lists, etc.) to display the results.